 Human Rights Consultation

 As a university that places importance on the Universal Declaration of Human Rights, ICU works to promote a campus where all students, faculty and staff can live and work peacefully and can benefit from an educational, research and work environment free from harassment, sexual, academic or otherwise.
 The university maintains a system consisting of a Human Rights Committee and Human Rights Advisers in order to conduct counseling and educational activities with regard to human rights.
 The library has a collection of books and references concerning human rights and sexual, academic and power harassment.
 Please make use of these resources.

-Basic Policies for the Prevention of Human Rights Violations at International Christian University
+Basic Policies for the Prevention of Human Rights Violations

 As a university that values the International Declaration on Human Rights, ICU takes, as its responsibility, the securing of a safe campus for its community members to live and work, by providing an educational, research and working environment free from human rights violations.
 For this reason, discrimination on the basis of gender, race, nationality, origin, religion, age, sexual orientation, gender identity, gender expression, disability, etc. and any harassment that takes advantage of one's position/standing, regardless of the form it takes, are unacceptable.
 All members of the campus community are expected to fully understand the internationality and the Christian spirit that ICU stands for and work together to create a pleasant campus.